-Being born and raised in The Land of Lincoln, I have been fortunate to take school field trips to the location where Abraham Lincoln, the nation's 16th president, is buried.
+Being born and raised in The Land of Lincoln, you would think I would have visited New Salem Village many times.
+I have been fortunate to take school field trips to the location where Abraham Lincoln, the nation's 16th president, is buried.
 As an adult, I have visited Gettysburg National Park.
 I was the only one in the group of tourists who could recite the Gettysburg address.
 I was required to memorize it by one of my teachers in grade school.

 But until this week, it had not been since I accompanied my son's first grade class, that I had been to Lincoln's New Salem State Park.
 He is now 33.
 You do the math!

 Since that visit years ago, I have become interested in my own genealogy.
 One of my ancestors is listed on the Lincoln Logs as someone who served under Abraham Lincoln in the Black Hawk War.